NOTMEE12/VAPL/README.md

 - PATHS
 ### ABOUT PATHS
 - starts with /* and ends with */
-- Paths are just basically list of instructions
+- are basically list of instructions
 - when path is activated it will run code after ;>
+- example:
 ```
 var HELLO = "hello :NAME:"
 /*